-March 22, 2026 Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware — or Repeat History's Biggest Manufacturing Missteps
+April 7, 2026 - Update!
+Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

-A deep-dive analysis of Musk's most ambitious vertical integration play yet — the what, why, where, and hard questions the semiconductor industry is already asking.
+A deep-dive analysis of Musk's most ambitious vertical integration play yet — now with Intel as a partner

 TERAFAB